 a) The Director may deny, suspend or revoke the permit to operate when the amusement ride or amusement attraction does not meet the requirements of the Act or this Part or has been operated in violation of the Act or this Part, or for other good cause under the meaning and purposes of the Act.
 The amusement ride or amusement attraction may not be operated while the permit is denied, suspended or revoked.

-b) If the Department denies, suspends or revokes a permit or issues a Stop Order as provided in Section 6000.180, it will notify, in writing, the owner and, if the owner is neither the person operating nor controlling, nor has the duty to control the operation of the amusement ride or amusement attraction, the Department shall also notify that person of the basis for the Department's action.
-If the Department has issue a Stop Order, the notice shall also include the conditions in need of correction at the time the order for cessation of operations is issued.
+b) If the Department denies, suspends or revokes a permit or issues a Stop Operation Order as provided in Section 6000.180, it shall notify, in writing, the owner and, if the owner is neither the person operating nor controlling, nor has the duty to control, the operation of the amusement ride or amusement attraction, the Department shall also notify that person of the basis for the Department's action.
+If the Department issues a Stop Operation Order, the notice shall also include the conditions requiring correction at the time the Stop Operation Order is issued.

-c) If a person whose permit has been suspended or revoked, whose application for a permit has been denied, or who has received a Stop Order believes that the violation or condition justifying suspension, revocation, Stop Order or denial does not exist, the person may appeal the Department's decision by filing a written request for a hearing within 10 working days after the Department's decision.
+c) If a person whose permit has been suspended or revoked, whose application for a permit has been denied, or who has received a Stop Operation Order believes that the violation or condition justifying suspension, revocation, Stop Operation Order or denial does not exist, the person may appeal the Department's decision by filing a written request for a hearing within 10 working days after the Department's decision.
 Failure to file an appeal and request for a hearing shall cause the decision of the Department to become a final administrative decision subject to the Administrative Review Law [735 ILCS 5/Art.
 III].

 d) Unless otherwise mutually agreed by the parties, the Department shall schedule a hearing within 48 hours after the request for hearing.